Best graduate bank accounts 2024

 Our review

 Barclays used to offer an interest-free overdraft of up to £3,000 with its Higher Education account – an amount that was available for three years after graduation.
-This has now halved to £1,500, but thankfully the maximum amount doesn’t decrease year on year.
+This has since halved to £1,500, but the maximum amount doesn’t decrease year on year.

 Crucially, you can also switch to this account after graduation, as long as you can prove to Barclays that you graduated within the past three years.